 Combine and mix sugar, half and half and corn syrup in a large heavy pan.

-Add flavoring and nuts; beat rapidly with a wooden spoon scraping mixture from the sides as it thickens.
+Add vanilla and nuts; beat rapidly with a wooden spoon until thickened.

-When candy gets quite thick but before it stiffens, spread out in a buttered pan.
+When candy gets quite thick but before it stiffens; spread out in a buttered 8 inch square pan.

 You might know this Chow Mein Noodle Candy as Haystack Candy Recipe.
 At one time I remember all the no cook candy recipes becoming so popular.
 I believe it was the time when the house wife was known to do all the cooking in the home; she then left the home for jobs outside.
-Because of the limited time left for cooking, these no cook candies were well received and remain as popular candies today.
+When you learn how to make popular candies, you will find many of them to be no cook recipes.
+These were well received and remain popular today because of the ease in making them.

 Combine milk, almonds, coconut and powdered sugar; blend and refrigerate.